We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Key Insights

-• The elements of the array must be distinct positive integers.
+• The array must use distinct positive integers.

 Space and Time Complexity